antaresbr/laravel-audit/README.md

-# laravel-acl
+# laravel-audit
-A custom ACL (Access Control List) package to Laravel Framework
+A custom audit package for Laravel Framework